ZhenjaMax/BBG-Translator-tools/tutorial/2-XML-civ6.md

 Part 1.
 Structure of BBG language file (in terms of XML).<br/>
 Part 2.
 Guidelines for BBG language file.<br/>
 Part 3.
 How to check your language file.<br/>
+Part 4.
+When you need to check something rare...

 # Part 1.
 Structure of BBG language file (in terms of XML).
 Let's look at a part of this file (english.xml for example) and note important notes about it.